Test APIs

 Delete API messages

-To delete an API message, go to API playground, select the message you want to remove, then select Delete.
+To delete an API message, go to Build > API messages, select the message you want to remove, then select Delete API message.

 This affects all test cases that currently use the API message.
 We recommend updating these test cases before you proceed, otherwise they will fail at runtime.